-A List Of Your Favorite Celebrities Family Recipes To Try This Holiday Season
+A List Of Your Favorite Celebrities’ Family Recipes To Try This Holiday Season

 A List Of Your Favorite Celebrities Family Recipes To Try This Holiday Season.

-With the holiday’s coming up its time social distance and cook up those traditional holiday meals.
-Every holiday we all have our certain items that we have to cook as the family request them and talk about them everyday up until its time to eat.
-This year we decided to bless you with some celebrity recipes to try and if you like it add to your receipe book and pass it off as yours.
-We won’t tell anyone and best of all you won’t have to worry about a lawsuit.
-Believe it or not some of your favorite celebs can throw down in the kitchen but only get a chance to do so once or twice a year if that.
-So here are some favorite receipes we rounded up.
-Click the next after the jump to see the full list and tweet us your pictures of your finished product on Twitter @Bossip .
+With the holidays coming up, it’s time to socially distance and cook up those traditional holiday meals.
+Every holiday we all have our certain items that we have to cook as the family requests them and talk about them every day up until its time to eat.

+This year, we decided to bless you with some celebrity recipes to try and if you like it, you can add it to your recipe book and pass it off as yours.
+Believe it or not, some of your favorite celebs can throw down in the kitchen, but they probably only get a chance to do so once or twice a year if that.
+So here are some of their favorite recipes we rounded up.
+Click after the jump to see the full list and tweet us your pictures of your finished product on Twitter @Bossip .

 Anthony Anderson’s Sweet Potato Pie Recipe